NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 At the start of each round, the random beacon generated from the previous round produces a ranking to determine the weight of members to produce blocks.
 The leader with the highest weight is given priority to produce blocks.
 (As shown in the figure below, the ranking assigns a number from 0 to 4 to the 5 consensus committee members, with 0 having the highest weight)

 Under normal circumstances, the leader is honest and the network connection is normal.
 The leader is responsible for producing blocks.
 Others are waiting to notarize the leader's block.
-Even if block from the 2nd maker is received, it will not be notarized until the leader's block is received.
+Even if block from the 2nd member is received, it will not be notarized until the leader's block is received.

 At the same time, the random beacon committee will also package, sign and broadcast the hash of the previous round's beacon and the NiDKG record of this round.
 When the signature reaches the threshold, this round's random beacon is generated, which also determines the block production weight for the next round.